NDAK15004U Computer Game Development Project (DADIU)

 - Type of assessment

-The oral presentation at DIKU will be based on a report written about the engine and the algorithms therein.
+- The oral presentation (30 min. without preparation) at DIKU will be based on the 1-3 assignments i.e. the games developed during the course.

 - All aids allowed